ExpressGateway/express-gateway.io/docs/policies/key-authorization.md

 Express Gateway supports several ways to authenticate with API keys.
 By default, Express Gateway will look for API keys in both the HTTP headers and query parameters.

+You can use cURL to test that the policy is working correctly:

+`curl -H "Authorization: apiKey keyID:keySecret" https://gatewayurl/api/testEndpoint`

 #### Using header (recommended)
 By default the `Authorization` header is used with an enforced authorization scheme - `apiKey`